Australian Agricultural Company: Australia's first railway

-On 10 December 1831 the Australian Agricultural Company officially opened Australia's first railway, located at the intersection of Brown & Church Streets, Newcastle, New South Wales.
-Privately owned and operated to service the A Pit coal mine, it was a cast-iron fishbelly rail on an inclined plane as a gravitational railway, described as follows:
+On 10 December 1831 the Australian Agricultural Company officially opened Australia's first railway, located at the intersection of Brown Street and Church Street, Newcastle, New South Wales.
+Privately owned and operated to service the A Pit coal mine, it ran on cast-iron fishbelly rails on an inclined plane as a gravitational railway, described as follows:

 The AACo constructed a total of three gravitational railways: the second was in 1837 to service B Pit and the third was in mid-1842 to service C Pit.
 The gravitational railway from B Pit connected with the 1831 railway.
-The gravitational railway from C Pit, which made use of the last of the government’s offer of cheap convict labour, feed onto an extended gravitational railway to reach the port.
+The gravitational railway from C Pit, which made use of the last of the government’s offer of cheap convict labour, fed on to an extended gravitational railway to reach the port.
 It is presumed that when the A Pit mine was exhausted in July 1846 its railway was directly transferred to form the C Pit railway, although no hard evidence can support this thought.

 On 10 December 2006 a plaque was unveiled on the southern shore of Newcastle Harbour celebrating this event.

 Short-lived coal monopoly and providing land access: disputes with James Mitchell

-In 1828, 3 years after commencing their 31-year lease, the AACo was accorded a monopolistic position after the company received a grant of 2000 acre of coal land in the centre of Newcastle.
-Further, it was feared that the company may have had control of the entire coal supply in the Colony had the Crown Law Officers responsible for the substitution of a grant for the lease not objected and an alternative agreed upon.
+In 1828, three years after commencing their 31-year lease, the AACo was accorded a monopolistic position after the company received a grant of 2000 acre of coal land in the centre of Newcastle.
+Further, it was feared that the company may have had control of the entire coal supply in the colony had the Crown Law Officers responsible for the substitution of a grant for the lease not objected and an alternative agreed upon.

 Between 1835 and 1850, the AACo was involved in significant Australian historical law events relating to monopolistic coal mining and private railway access.

 In 1835 James Mitchell purchased approximately 900 acre of coastal land extending from the far side of Merewether ridge to Glenrock Lagoon and named the property the Burwood estate, which was later extended to 1,834 acres.
 Not long after Ludwig Leichhardt’s visit to the Burwood estate in 1842, Mitchell announced the planned commissioning of tramroad tunnels, Australia’s first two railway tunnels, through Burwood ridge (or bluff).

 While Leichhardt visited the Burwood estate he drew up the stratigraphy of the coastline.
 It is speculated that Leichhardt may have established the extent of the coal seams under Mitchell’s property.
 Mitchell claimed the construction of the tunnels was to allow access to Burwood Beach in order to build a salt works.
 It is further speculated that Mitchell actually sought to destroy the Australian Agricultural Company’s legal monopoly on coal mining.
 Prior to these events Mitchell had already approached Governor Gipps seeking: